jamescooke/blog/content/2402_pipeline_things.md

 So, if you happen to be that Mixcloud user in the United States Minor Outlying Islands who listened in January - thanks so much.
 Your unusual pattern of listening really helped us out. 😊

+---

+🙏 Thanks to Duncan and Dan for proof reading and suggestions.